axelor/axelor-mobile/docs/doc/en/application/10_components.md

 ## SVG icons management

-For icons, the application supports two librairies : [FontAwesome](https://fontawesome.com/icons) and [Bootstrap](https://icons.getbootstrap.com/).
-For the Bootstrap icons, we use the svg database in `BootstrapIcon` component.
+For icons, the application supports [Bootstrap](https://icons.getbootstrap.com/).
+We use the svg database in `BootstrapIcon` component.
 We created a script to generate a map between icon name and svg data which can be found in `icons/` folder of ui package sources.
 This construction allows us to create custom icons from a SVG file in the `scripts/` folder of ui package.

 When adding a new icon, it is important to ensure that the added SVG is compatible with the viewBox used in the `BootstrapIcon` component: